Thought Leadership • September 06, 2025

 Assuming these conditions are met, the company gathers the relevant information needed to complete the Key Components of SEC Form F-6 as outlined above and prepares an electronic version of the form for submission with EDGAR, the SEC's filing database.

 Two common mistakes to watch out for when preparing the F-6 include not calculating the fees properly and missing or inaccurate information, such as a missing English translation of the company name.
+In other cases, there may be issues stemming from improper formatting for EDGAR.
 For this reason, it is important to verify the form before submitting it.

 SEC filing software with built-in error checks can help foreign entities prepare and file the F-6 while avoiding common errors.